Quick Links

 Subject Content

 Students will explore the use of drawing for different purposes, using a variety of methods and media on a variety of scales.
-Students may use sketchbooks/workbooks/journals to underpin their work where appropriate.
+Students may use sketchbooks/workbooks/journals to underpin their work, where appropriate.

 Aim

-Students will explore relevant images, artefacts and resources relating to a range of art, craft and design from the past and from recent times, including European and non-European examples.
+Students will explore relevant images, artefacts and resources relating to a range of art, craft and design, from the past and from recent times, including European and non-European examples.
 This will be integral to the investigating and making process.

 Students will work to four assessment objectives which will be demonstrated in a range of given contexts and expressed creatively through their portfolio content and skills presented.
 They should be aware of the importance of creative process as well as a final outcome.
 The four assessment objectives are: AO1-Develop ideas; AO2: Explore and select appropriate resources, refining developments; AO3 - Record ideas, observations and reflecting critically on work and progress; AO4: Present a personal and meaningful response making connections between visual and other elements.